mvvvv/StereoKit-rust/README.md

 * this_error & anyerror.
 * ... many others, more discreet, without which nothing would be possible.

 [^1]: If you're using VsCode you'll see a corresponding launcher in launch.json to debug the app.
+If you're using linux, with Wayland, you'll have to add `DISPLAY= ` before the command.

 [^2]: If you're using VsCode you can choose to use LLDB instead of GDB when testing with MSVC.
 For that add to your workspace settings.json:
       ```"lldb.script": { "lang.rust.toolchain": "stable-x86_64-pc-windows-gnu" }```